flandrade/my-mac/README.md

 ## 🔍 Running a Specific Playbook

-You can filter which part of the provisioning process to run by specifying a playbook.
+You can filter which part of the provisioning process to run by specifying a
-These can be `applications.yml`, `dotfiles.yml`, `osx.yml`, and `shell.yml`.
+playbook:

+-  `applications.yml`: installs packages, taps, and cask with Homebrew.
+-  `dotfiles.yml`: configures the applications dotfiles.
+-  `osx.yml`: runs a script to modify the default macOS preferences.
+-  `shell.yml`: configures zsh and installs prezto.

+For example:

 ```
 ansible-playbook playbooks/osx.yml